Oudwins/tailwind-merge-go/README.md

 # tailwind-merge-go

 Utility function to efficiently merge Tailwind CSS classes in Golang without style conflicts.
-This library aims to be as close as possible to a 1:1 copy of the original tailwind-merge library written in javascript.
+This library aims to be as close as possible to a 1:1 copy of the original [dcastil/tailwind-merge](https://github.com/dcastil/tailwind-merge/) library written in javascript.

 ```go
 import (